FINNGEN/commons/README.md

 data/backends.conf gives reasonable defaults for running locally/SGE/google cloud.
 Modify default backend to use on or the other.

-## scrape info from release VCF files
+## Scrape info from release VCF files workflow

 Pipeline for scraping all info fields from released VCF files and joining with external annotation.
 Prepare configuration file by editing scripts/scrape.annot.wdl.json: